entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 #### Option 4: Reinstall Entando
 We're including this option because it works and requires no additional configuration.
 If you work with Entando regularly, we recommend developing in a centralized and shared Kubernetes instance rather than running a full stack locally.
 If you require a local cluster, we recommend using option 1 or 2.

-### JHipster
-**Q: How can I run JHipster on Windows?**

-**A:** JHipster requires a TTY interface for its menus to function correctly.
-Here are a few options to satisfy that requirement on Windows:
-* Run `jhipster` under cmd or Powershell
-* Using Git Bash, run `winpty jhipster.cmd`
-* Use Ubuntu bash via WSL (1 or 2), or within the Multipass VM

 ### Multipass with VirtualBox
 **Q: How do I run Multipass with VirtualBox?**